-Time to talk healthy!
+Time to talk about a healthy option!

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-It’s Monday, maybe you over indulged like I did this weekend so we’re keeping it simple and healthy today!
+It’s Monday, maybe you overindulged like I did this weekend so we’re keeping it simple and healthy today!
 I’m reviewing the Costco Kirkland Signature Stir Fry Special Blend of Frozen Vegetables.

 The large bag of Costco Kirkland Signature Stir Fry Frozen Vegetables contains broccoli, sugar snap peas, green beans, carrots, yellow carrots, mushrooms, red bell peppers, water chestnuts and onions.
 That’s a nice versatile blend of vegetables right there!
 All the vegetables taste fresh and crisp.
 My favorite vegetable is probably the sugar snap peas but they’re all quite delicious.
 I noticed in my bag there’s definitely a lot more broccoli than any other vegetable and only a few pieces of red pepper.
 The vegetables aren’t seasoned which is nice because you add as little or as much seasoning as you like.
 These vegetables are not only great for a stir fry but you can use them as a side for various dishes.
 I just used these this weekend to add to the Costco Vegetable Yakisoba.